Michael Arnowitt, piano

 Étude no. 10, Der Zauberlehrling (The sorcerer’s apprentice)

-The program features a major work by the present-day Ukrainian composer Victoria Poleva.
+A highlight of the program are pieces by the present-day Ukrainian composer Victoria Poleva.
 This Kiev-based composer writes highly absorbing music that is simple yet powerful, expressive, and deeply spiritual.
 Victoria Poleva recently sent Michael Arnowitt ten of her piano compositions.
-This year marks the beginning of Arnowitt’s efforts to champion her music and raise awareness in North America of this outstanding composer.
-Her Sonata “quasi una fantasia” borrows the official title of Beethoven’s famous “Moonlight” Sonata and is a dramatic, moving work of great emotional depth.
-In an interview, Poleva said, “What I have is a splendid lawless land where no one can give orders, just as no one has to take them; where anything can happen.
-I’m soaring over this land, responding to whatever interests or affects me by writing music.”
+This program, featuring four of these pieces, marks the beginning of Arnowitt’s efforts to champion her music and raise awareness in North America of this outstanding composer.

-A special feature of the program is a set of five études by the Hungarian-born composer Gyorgy Ligeti.
-In the last few decades of his life, Ligeti had a huge burst of energy for writing piano music and composed three books of études Michael Arnowitt regards as the best piano pieces of the last fifty years.
-This concert provides a great opportunity for audiences to hear live a set of these widely-praised pieces that have been among the most talked about classical compositions of recent decades.
-Arnowitt will perform Open Strings, Blocked Keys, Fanfares, Rainbow, and The Sorcerer’s Apprentice, showcasing the amazing imagination of these pieces full of beautiful new piano sounds and textures, some of which creatively treat the piano keyboard as a non-linear loop where music goes off one extreme end of the piano and magically reappears on the other end.
+The Hungarian-born Gyorgy Ligeti, in the final decades of his life, wrote three books of études Michael Arnowitt regards as the best piano pieces of the last fifty years.
+This concert provides a great opportunity for audiences to hear live these widely-praised pieces that have been among the most talked about classical compositions of recent decades.
+Arnowitt will perform Open Strings, Fanfares, Rainbow, and The Sorcerer’s Apprentice, showcasing the amazing imagination and creativity of these pieces full of beautiful new piano sounds and textures.

 Back to New Program Offerings